danbev/learning-iot/doc/rf.md

 ### Whitening
-Radio transmission requires the bits to alternate often (why is that?) so if we have a series of bit like 1111 1111 1111 1111 that might become an issue.
+Radio transmission requires the bits to alternate often so if we have a series of bit like 1111 1111 1111 1111 that might become an issue.
 On the receiver side the clock synchronizer curuit attempting to recover and track the incoming data clock needs frequent transistions in the signal.

 ### Linear Feedback Shift Register (LFSR)
 TODO: